Krishnapal-rajput/Projects-The-Shoe-Company/README.md

 ## Contact
 For questions or inquiries, please contact:

-<a href="https://www.linkedin.com/in/krishnapal-rajput">Krishnapal Rajput</a>
+<a href="https://www.linkedin.com/in/krishnapal-rajput">Krishnapal Rajput</a><br>
 <a href="https://www.github.com/krishnapal-rajput">GitHub Profile</a>

 <hr>

-Thank you for checking out The Shoe Company!
-We hope you enjoy your shopping experience.
+Thank you for checking out <a href="https://krishnas-projects-the-shoe-company.netlify.app/">The Shoe Company!</a> We hope you enjoy your shopping experience.

 ### How to Use This `README.md`